Royal Bermuda Regiment: Leadership

 A Command Centre during IS training.

 PNCO Cadre train in Internal Security (IS) role.

 Bermuda Regiment soldiers aboard a motor boat, off the North Shore of Bermuda, 1996.

 As Bermuda is a British overseas territory, and defence is therefore the responsibility of the United Kingdom, the Royal Bermuda Regiment is under the control of the Governor and Commander-in-Chief of the island.
 However, pay and financing is the responsibility of the Ministry of National Security.
 The Royal Bermuda Regiment (RBR) is listed in the British Army Order of Battle as number 29th in order of precedence.
 The RBR traditionally was number 28th in the order of precedence but due to the first time listing on the order of precedence of the Special Reconnaissance Regiment which is the newest Combat Arm/Corp.

 On its formation, the regiment's Honorary Colonel was Princess Margaret, Countess of Snowdon, who became Colonel-in-Chief in 1984.
-After the countess's death in 2002, the The Duchess of Gloucester was made Colonel-in-Chief in 2006.
+After the countess's death in 2002, the Duchess of Gloucester was made Colonel-in-Chief in 2006.